EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/03-User-Needs-and Benchmarking.md

 |                                              | The product has simplified mounting components (**Latent**).     |
 |                                              | The product requires minimal extra tools for setup (**Latent**). |

+## Needs Statements:

+This next page is a list of grouped Needs Statements.
+In this [PDF on Ranking Need Statements](docs/Appendix/EGR304_103_User_Needs.pdf) we have the initial list of 101 statements, the groups that we created and categorized the needs in, and the ranking of the groups.
+This is the finalized group ranking with each statement listed within the group.

+**Final Grouping and Ranking**
+1. Safety

+        The product will start opening before customer gets too close

+        The product will close if you do not enter the door

+        The product can alarm when the door is open

+        The product can check to see if there are objects in the way of the door.

+        The product can disengage so that the door can be manually opened or closed

+        The product can open for animals

+        The product can stay closed around children

+        The product can be used while there is a fire

+        The product prevents the door from closing while users are walking through it.

+        The product stops operation when sensing more resistance than usual.

+        The product is ADA compliant

+        The product differentiate between humans and objects.

+        The product distinguishes between adults and kids.

+        The product detects if any external force is applied on the door.

+        The product provides controlled access for security.

+        The product distinguishes between intruders and authorized persons.

+        The product can provide security and peace of mind.

+        The product has obstacle detection and safety features

+        The product is able to work in case of a power outage

+2. Ease of Use

+        The product is easily adjusted

+        The product works with WiFi

+        The product will start opening before customer gets too close

+        The product has an easy program interface

+        The product can be connected with an app with any OS.

+        The product has a UI which is easy to understand/operate.

+        The product is affordable.

+        The product is consistent.

+        The product does not interfere with manual opening of doors.

+        The product’s most basic functioning requires little to no user programming.

+3. Installation

+        The product works with previous installations.

+        The installation will have all tools needed for the product to be installed.

+        The product stays attached to the door without lasting damage to the door.

+        The product has 90 or 180 degree openability.

+        The product can be used on different door surfaces.

+        Products are installed by those with no experience.

+        The product has all installation tools to install right out of the box.

+        The product can be installed by inexperienced users.

+        The product works in lighter-duty applications.

+        The product can allow easy, non-invasive installation.

+4. Instructions

+        The product has easy installation instructions.

+        The product comes with a user manual that is clear and not overly complicated.

+        The product is intuitive to use/setup with minimal need for instructions.

+        The product has digital instructions set.

+        The product has simple pieces for quick installation.

+        Product has all tools needed for installation.

+        The product has easy to follow instructions while remaining helpful.

+        The product has a standardized method of installation.

+5. Quality

+        The product will stay attached to the door over extended periods of time.

+        The product can withstand heavy use.

+        The product allows the door to be opened with minimal effort.

+        The product holds the door open for a sufficient amount of time.

+        The product delivers long-lasting, dependable power.

+        The product can provide better cost-benefit value.

+6. Power

+        The product does not require a large amount of power.

+        The product is easy to supply power to.

+        The product's mechanical properties are energy efficient.

+        The product can have low-maintenance, long battery life.

+        The product delivers long-lasting, dependable power.

+        The product is able to work in case of a power outage.

+7. Connectivity

+        The product can unlock the door.

+        The product can lock the door.

+        The product can use other products’ buttons and key fobs.

+        The product can reliably recognize microchips.

+        The product can maintain stable software and connectivity.

+        The product can be controlled remotely via app.

+8. Support

+        The product has helpful customer support resources.

+        The product's software is not prone to bugs.

+        The product is easy to repair/debug if necessary.

+        The product clearly states its functionality to users.

+        The product has failsafes to prevent damage to its components.

+        The product can provide responsive after-sales support.

+9. Components

+        The materials are strong.

+        The materials will last over 10 years.

+        The product is lightweight.

+        The product is sturdy.

+        The product is made of quality materials.

+        The product has weather and use prevention.

+        The product can provide premium material quality.

+        The product can have a durable build for long-term use.

+        The product can be resistant to termites.

+        The product can be easy to clean.

+10. Visual

+        The product can be painted.

+        The product doesn't have any external wiring hanging.

+        The product doesn't have any point edges.

+        The product is comparable to "high-end" products.

+        Program Customization

+        The product has an auto close feature.

+        The product will close if you do not enter the door.

+        The product can unlock the door.

+        The product can lock the door.

+11. Program Customization

+        The product has an auto close feature.

+        The product will close if you do not enter the door.

+        The product can unlock the door.

+        The product can lock the door.

 Possemque suos dumque.
 Deum recta rogantem, inquinat facta gigantas; ego nisi mea.
 Nec tamen quae gravem, potens, [cognoscendo scripta](http://vidit-lumine.io/sinusdeum). _Nihil ventis Aeneae_ probat.